CURRENT KJM Library Guidelines – June 2020

 The library provides a NO CONTACT curbside holds pickup service.

 • Go to our catalog and place the items you’d like on hold.

 • If you need assistance placing your holds, please call us at 920-478-3344.

-• During your scheduled pickup time, enter the Library parking lot pull up to the entrance.
+• During your scheduled pickup time, enter the library parking lot and pull up near the entrance.

 • Open your trunk or back window in your vehicle.
-Stay in your vehicle.
+Then return in your vehicle.

 • Call 920-478-3344 to let us know you have arrived.

 • Hold your library card up to your window and staff will check.